httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 not required to retain the cookie until the specified date has passed.
 In fact, user agents often evict cookies due to memory pressure or privacy concerns.

-The user agent must cap the Expires attribute at no more than 400 days in the future.
-Values farther in the future should be reduced to the cap.
-If a lower cap is set, it must be kept consistent with the Max-Age attribute.
+The user agent MUST limit the time that a cookie is stored to no more than 400 days in the future.
+Expires attributes that are later MUST be reduced.
+User agents MAY reduce the lifetime of a cookie further according to their own policy.

 #### The Max-Age Attribute {#attribute-max-age}